thearghyaacharya/Cursor-Setup/README.md

 - Sequence design and follow-up logic
 - Tool stack recommendations
 - Measurement: what to track and what benchmarks to aim for

+## Final Note

+This project is not about collecting content.

+It’s about understanding:
+- what actually drives responses
+- what converts attention into pipeline
+- and how to build systems that scale it

 ---